matchms/matchms/README.rst

     "Precursor MZ" -> "precursor_mz"
     "Compound Name" -> "compound_name"

-For collections, metadata is stored in ``MetadataTable``, a pandas-based table.
+For collections, metadata is stored in ``MetadataCollection``, a pandas-based table.
 Column names can be harmonized using the same matchms key conventions.

 .. code-block:: python